denten-courses/masters-seminar/2020-fall/README.md

 - We will seek to create a respectful and supportive environment for our community.
 Consult the xpMethods [lab-culture][1] document for core principles.

-- Please *bring a paper copy* of each reading to the class.
-The use of electronic devices will be limited to specific exercises.
+- ~~Please *bring a paper copy* of each reading to the class to the extent possible.
+The use of electronic devices will be limited to specific exercises.~~

 - Links to most readings will be provided.
 However, you are ultimately responsible for procuring the reading materials.
 Whenever possible, seek documents *in context* of their